Fundamental weight systems are quantum states: Positivity of the Cayley distance kernel

 \begin{prop}[Cayley distance kernel indefinite for $0 < \beta < \mathrm{ln}(2)$] For all $N$ (Nota. \ref{TheParameters}), the Cayley distance kernel ceases to be positive semi-definite as soon as $\beta < \mathrm{ln}(2)$:

 \end{prop} \begin{proof} Use Example \ref{CayleyDistanceKernelOnSym3} in Lemma \ref{CauchyInterlace}. \end{proof}

-To proceed further, we need the following curious result from enumerative combinatorics: \begin{lemma}[First polynomial relation, {e.g. \cite[Prop.
-1.3.7]{Stanley11}}] The following holds as an equation of polynomials in $e^\beta$:
+To proceed further, we need the following two results from enumerative combinatorics: \begin{lemma}[First polynomial relation, {e.g. \cite[Prop.
+1.3.7]{Stanley86}}] The following holds as an equation of polynomials in $e^\beta$:

-\end{lemma} \begin{proof} Identify permutations with the marked lists underlying their unique representatives in cycle notation for which heads of cycles are the smallest elements in their cycle and cycles are ordered by their heads.
-Then observe that, in this guise, permutations are manifestly enumerated, starting from the empty such list, by iteratively, over $k = 1,2,3, \cdots, N$, including the element $k+1$ into the list, either adjoined to the right of the list if it is the head of a cycle (in which case it contributes a factor $e^\beta$ to $e^{\beta \cdot \# \mathrm{cycles}}$), or else inserted after one of the $k$ elements already in the list (in which case it contributes a factor of 1). \end{proof} We also need this direct variant of Lemma \ref{CuriousLemma}: \begin{lemma}[Second polynomial relation] The following holds as an equation of polynomials in $e^\beta$:
+\end{lemma} \begin{proof} Identify permutations with the marked lists underlying their unique representatives in cycle notation, for which heads of cycles are the smallest elements in their cycle and cycles are ordered by their heads.
+Then observe that, in this guise, permutations are manifestly enumerated, starting from the empty such list, by iteratively, over $k = 1,2,3, \cdots, N$, including the element $k+1$ into the list, either adjoined to the right of the list if it is the head of a cycle (in which case it contributes a factor $e^\beta$ to $e^{\beta \cdot \# \mathrm{cycles}}$), or else inserted after one of the $k$ elements already in the list (in which case it contributes a factor of 1). \end{proof} \begin{lemma}[Second polynomial relation] The following holds as an equation of polynomials in $e^\beta$:

 where $\mathrm{sgn}(\sigma)$ denotes the signature of a permutation. \end{lemma} \begin{proof} We compute as follows:

 Here the second step is Lemma \ref{CuriousLemma}.
 The fourth step observes that if $N$ is even/odd, then there must be an even/odd number of permutations of odd length, so that the sign that remains is given by the number of permutations of even length.
 But this is the signature, since the number of transpositions making a cycle is one less than its length \eqref{CyclicPermutationAsCompositeOfTranspositions}. \end{proof}